lunn-nasa/x360-tools/README.md

 if you are going to use .gesture, place the files in the input

-run x360-tools.py and that's it
+run x360-tools.py or cmd.bat and that's it